Jahiker/ejam-assignment/README.md

 - You may use any software or page builder you want to recreate the design
 - Design must also be mobile formatted
 - Reply to the email that sent you the test assignment with a working link that anyone can view your webpage

+## instructions

+For running this project on a local server:

+- Run npm install
+- run npm run dev